The accused was operating a motor vehicle on in the City of Toronto and became involved in a property damage accident.

 Accordingly the trial date was adjourned in order for the disclosure to be made available.
 The next trial date was 15 months after the date that the accused was originally charged.

-Lawyer Charitsis filed a motion pursuant to section 11(b) of the Canada Charter of Rights and Freedoms on behalf of his client, complaining that the case had taken too long to come to trial.
+Lawyer Charitsis filed a motion pursuant to section 11(b) of the Canadian Charter of Rights and Freedoms on behalf of his client, complaining that the case had taken too long to come to trial.

 On the next court date the Honorable Justice Cole agreed that accused’s rights had been violated because too much time had passed since he was charged with the offence.